wvirany/BayesOpt/progress.md

 ### Thoughts:

-* Should we be using consistent GP params? --> Maybe.
+* Should we be using consistent GP params for fingerprint comparison? --> Maybe.
 First, let's see what they are
 * UMAP / t-SNE projections of chemical space: have unobserved in gray, observed in another color
-* Try BO exp 1 for many iters? (e.g., 100+)
+* Try BO exp for many iters? (e.g., 100+)
-* Try EI acquisition function
+* ~~Try EI acquisition function~~
 * Compare preliminary BO experiments to compressed fingerprints
 * ~~Try BO experiments with larger tolerance~~
 * Should we try predicting different endpoints besides logS?